Here are some practical tips for moving out of your apartment in Spain, from terminating your lease to forwarding your post.

 Check the inventory and clean the property

-Hopefully you will have conducted an inventory (inventario) with the landlord when you first moved into the property, so you should check everything still matches up ahead of moving out.
+Hopefully, you conducted an inventory (inventario) with the landlord when you first moved into the property.
+Check that everything still matches up ahead of moving out.

-When you are leaving rented accommodation you are must pay to have the property professionally cleaned, unless you can do a thorough enough job yourself.
+When you are leaving rental accommodation, you should have the property professionally cleaned, unless you can do a thorough enough job yourself.

 Show tenants around